A 6 Step Approach if You Disagree With a Notified Body Auditor

 Click on the “TPLC Product Code Report” link.
 This link will provide you with a report of all the 510(k) ‘s recently granted to your competitors, problems customers have experienced with their products, and recalls for the past five years.
 This is extremely valuable information as a design input—as well as competitive information for your marketing team.

-tplc total product life cycle report for mpn How to request FDA Device Classification information 513(g) Alternative
+tplc total product life cycle report for mpn How to request FDA Device Classification 513(g) Alternative

 TPLC Report for Product Code “MPN” – Topical Adhesive

-How to request FDA Device Classification information – 513(g) Alternative Read More »
+How to request FDA Device Classification – 513(g) Alternative Read More »

 10 FDA Inspection Strategies that DON’T Work

-If you were just notified of an FDA inspection and you don’t think you are ready, using tricks to hide your problems is a huge mistake.
-I have heard a few recommendations over the years for “secrets” to hide those problems.
-In this post, I share my favorite “secrets”–and why they DON’T work.
+You were just notified of an FDA inspection and don’t think you are ready; using tricks to hide your problems is a huge mistake.
+Over the years, I have heard a few recommendations for “secrets” to hide those problems.
+In this post, I share my top 10 FDA Inspection Strategies–and why they DON’T work.

 Here are my top 10 ways to make an FDA inspection worse:

-10. Stalling when the investigator makes a request – This just irritates investigators.
+10. Stalling when the investigator makes a requestThis just irritates investigators.
 At best, the investigator will use the waiting time to identify additional documents to sample or to review the information you have provided more closely.
 At worst, the investigator will accuse the company of not cooperating with the inspection, and the investigator may return the following week with several more team members to help them.
 Whenever this occurred during a third-party audit that I conducted, I would move onto another area and interview someone.
 However, before I left the person that was slow to respond, I provided the person with a list of documents and records that I expected to be waiting for me upon my return.
 In extreme cases, I had to bluntly tell the management representative that I needed documentation more quickly.
 As an instructor, I teach auditors techniques for coping with this tactic.

-9. Suggesting records for the investigator to sample – This is specifically forbidden in the case of third-party inspections and audits.
+9. Suggesting records for the investigator to sampleThis is forbidden in third-party inspections and audits.
 The FDA has work instructions for identifying sample sizes, and samples are supposed to be selected randomly.
-In reality, samples are rarely random, and usually, the investigator is following a trail to a specific lot, part number, etc. When clients offered me samples, I tried to be polite and review the record they provided.
+In reality, samples are rarely random, and the investigator usually follows a trail to a specific lot, part number, etc. When clients offered me samples, I tried to be polite and review the records they provided.
 However, I also would request several other records or follow a trail, as I have indicated above.
 Another approach I often use is to focus on high-risk items (i.e., – a risk-based approach to sampling).
 In general, you can expect the FDA investigators to sample more items than a registrar–and sample sizes are often statistically derived if the number of records is sufficiently large.
-When sample sizes are quite small, I recommend sampling 100% of the records since the previous inspection/audit.
+When sample sizes are pretty small, I recommend sampling 100% of the records since the previous inspection/audit.
 This is not always possible for third-party auditors, but internal auditors often can achieve this.

 8. Outsourcing processes to subcontractorsThe FDA recently reinstated the requirement for contract manufacturers and contract sterilizers to be registered with the FDA by October 1, 2012.
-Therefore, hiding manufacturing problems from the FDA by outsourcing manufacturing is increasingly more difficult to do.
+Therefore, hiding manufacturing problems from the FDA by outsourcing manufacturing is increasingly more difficult.
 In addition, the FDA focuses heavily on supplier controls and validation of outsourced processes.
-Therefore, an investigator will identify high-risk processes performed by subcontractors and request documentation of process validation by that supplier.
-If the company does not have the validation reports, this could quickly escalate to a 483, and possibly a visit to the subcontractor.
+Therefore, an investigator will identify high-risk processes performed by subcontractors and request process validation documentation from that supplier.
+If the company does not have the validation reports, this could quickly escalate to a 483 and possibly a visit to the subcontractor.

-7. Trying to correct problems during the inspection – This is what I like to call the document creation department.
+7. Trying to correct problems during the inspectionThis is what I like to call the document creation department.
 At one company I worked for, we noticed a mistake across several of the procedures and made a change overnight between the first and second days of the audit.
 When the auditor asked for the procedures in the morning, he asked, “Is the ink dry yet?”
-The auditor then proceeded to request records that demonstrated compliance with the newly minted procedures.
+The auditor then requested records demonstrating compliance with the newly minted procedures.
 As you might have guessed, this resulted in several nonconformities.
 When clients attempt to correct problems found by an investigator, the investigator typically will respond with the following statement, “I applaud you for taking immediate action to contain and correct the problem.
-However, you still need to perform an investigation of the root cause and develop a corrective action plan to prevent a recurrence.
+However, you still need to investigate the root cause and develop a corrective action plan to prevent a recurrence.
 To do this investigation properly may take several days.”
 I also teach auditors to memorize this phrase.

-6. Writing a letter to file – When companies make minor design changes, one of the most common approaches is to “write a letter to file.”
-This phrase indicates that the design team is adding a memo to the Design History File (DHF) that justifies why design validation is not required or why regulatory notification/approval is not required.
+6. Writing a letter to fileWhen companies make minor design changes, one of the most common approaches is to “write a letter to file.”
+This phrase indicates that the design team is adding a memo to the Design History File (DHF) that justifies why design validation or regulatory notification/approval is not required.
 The FDA used to publish a decision tree to help companies make these decisions.
 In fact, such a decision tree is still part of the Canadian significant change document.
 The FDA recently withdrew a draft document that eliminated many perceived opportunities to utilize the “letter to file” approach.
-However, the FDA will still issue a 483 to a company if the investigator can identify a change that required validation that was not done, or a 510(k) that was not submitted for a design change.
-In fact, the FDA looks explicitly for these types of issues when an investigator is doing a “for cause” inspection after a recall or patient death.
+However, the FDA will still issue a 483 to a company if the investigator can identify a change that required validation that was not done or a 510(k) that was not submitted for a design change.
+The FDA looks explicitly for these types of issues when an investigator is doing a “for cause” inspection after a recall or patient death.

-5. Shut it down – Not running a production line that has problems is an ideal strategy for hiding problems.
-However, the FDA and auditors will simply be forced to spend more time sampling and reviewing records of the problematic production line.
-If you need to shut a line down, ensure everything is identified as nonconforming, and carefully segregate rejected product from good product.
-You should also use these problem lines as an opportunity to show off your investigation skills and your ability to initiate CAPAs.
-If you simply forgot to validate a piece of equipment, or do some maintenance, take your lumps and keep production running.
+5. Shut it downNot running a production line that has problems is an ideal strategy for hiding problems.
+However, the FDA and auditors will be forced to spend more time sampling and reviewing records of the problematic production line.
+If you need to shut down a line, ensure everything is identified as non-conforming, and carefully segregate rejected products from good ones.
+You should also use these problem lines to show off your investigation skills and ability to initiate CAPAs.
+If you simply forgot to validate a piece of equipment or do some maintenance, take your lumps and keep production running.
 If you are a contract manufacturer, never shut it down without notifying the customer.
 If you do not tell your customer, you will get a complaint related to on-time delivery and a 483.

-4. Storing all records off-site – I first heard about this tactic during an auditor course I was co-teaching.
+4. Storing all records off-siteI first heard about this tactic during an auditor course I was co-teaching.
 During the course, we had many reasons why the company should be able to provide the records in a timely manner.
 However, I have experienced this first-hand as a third-party auditor.
-When this happens, I do three things: 1) increase my sampling of records that are available, 2) carefully review supplier controls and supplier evaluation of the storage facility (assuming it is outsourced), and 3) verify that the company has a systematic means for tracking the location (i.e., – pallet and box) for every record sent to storage.
-FDA investigators will simply move along to another record and follow-up on their earlier request with a second visit, or a request to send a copy of the document to them after the inspection.
+When this happens, I do three things: 1) increase my sampling of available records, 2) carefully review supplier controls and supplier evaluation of the storage facility (assuming it is outsourced), and 3) verify that the company has a systematic means for tracking the location (i.e., – pallet and box) for every record sent to storage.
+FDA investigators will move along to another record and follow up on their earlier request with a second visit or a request to send them a copy of the document after the inspection.

-3. Identifying information as confidential – A company can claim information is confidential and may not be shared with the public.
-Still, very little information is “confidential” concerning the FDA or Notified Bodies.
+3. Identifying information as confidentialA company can claim information is confidential and may not be shared with the public.
+Still, very little information concerning the FDA or Notified Bodies is “confidential.”
 Therefore, this strategy rarely works.
-In fact, this will enrage most FDA investigators.
+In fact, it will enrage most FDA investigators.
 In training courses, I train auditors to ask the auditee to redact confidential information.
 For example, a CAPA log may have confidential information in the descriptions, but the trend data on opening and closing dates are never confidential.

 2. The FDA is not allowed to look at those records – Although this statement is technically true for internal audit reports and management reviews, the FDA always says that they can access this information through the CAPA system.
 What the FDA means is that there should always be evidence of CAPAs from internal audits and management reviews.
 If there is not, then this will quickly become a 483.
 Another person I met tells the story that when they agreed to share the management review records with the investigator, the inspector rarely issued a 483.
 When they refused to share the management review with the FDA, the inspection went quite badly from that point forth.
-I don’t agree with being vindictive, but it happens.
+I’m afraid I have to disagree with being vindictive, but it happens.

-1. Show me where that is required – This is just silly.
+1. Show me where that is requiredThis is just silly.
 Investigators and auditors are trained on the regulations, while you are educated on your procedures.
-Spend your time and effort, figuring out how your procedures meet the regulations in some way.
+Spend your time and effort figuring out how your procedures meet the regulations in some way.
 Challenging the investigator excites the investigator.
 We all like a challenge–and we rarely lose.
 One auditee tried this approach with me in front of their CEO.
 This experience allowed me to show off that I had memorized the clause in question–and the corresponding guidance document sections.
 I think the CEO realized quickly that the management representative was not qualified.

-My final advice is to do your best to help the investigator do their job, and treat every 483 as “just an opportunity to improve.”
-Just ensure you submit a response in 14 days, or you will receive a Warning Letter too!
+My final advice is to do your best to help the investigator do their job and treat every 483 as “just an opportunity to improve.”
+Just ensure you submit a response in 14 days, or you will receive a Warning Letter, too!

 10 FDA Inspection Strategies that DON’T Work Read More »